qooxdoo/qooxdoo/component/tutorials/mobiletweets/step1/README.md

-Tutorial: How to create a qooxdoo mobile twitter client
+Tutorial: How to create a qooxdoo mobile Identica client
 =======================================================

-In this tutorial you will learn how to create a simple Twitter client with the new qooxdoo mobile widgets.
+In this tutorial you will learn how to create a simple Identica client with the new qooxdoo mobile widgets.
 The client should display all tweets of a certain user.
 When a tweet is selected, the details of the tweet should be shown.
 You can find the full tutorial [here](http://manual.qooxdoo.org/devel/pages/mobile/tutorial.html).

 Requirements
 ------------